 - Illegal gambling

-Crimes such as aggravated assault, kidnapping and murder may make you ineligible for citizenship.
+Certain crimes such as aggravated felonies, aggravated assault, kidnapping and murder may make you permanently ineligible for citizenship.

 How can you prove good moral character?

 Honesty is a priority.
 Be as truthful as possible regarding your history with law enforcement.
 Traffic tickets and walking an unleashed dog are examples of common infractions that likely do not affect your eligibility.

 Positive letters from religious leaders, coworkers and neighbors may help you prove your character.
 They indicate that you can contribute to the community.
 Understanding the requirements for becoming an American citizen can help overcome barriers to naturalization.